Cubical approximation for directed topology I: Homotopy

 Other directed homotopy theories in the literature \cite{fgr:ditop} use cylinder objects defined in terms of the unit interval equipped with the trivial circulation instead of $\direalize{\BOX[1]}$.
 While the latter homotopy relation is generally weaker than the former homotopy relation $\homotopic$ that we adopt, we identify criteria for both relations to coincide.
+Figure \ref{fig:homotopy} illustrates the difference between the two homotopy relations.

 \begin{thm} The following are equivalent for a pair of $\DIAGRAM$-stream maps

 from a compact $\DIAGRAM$-stream $X$ to a quadrangulable $\DIAGRAM$-stream $Y$. \begin{enumerate} \item $f'\homotopic f''$. \item There exists $\DIAGRAM$-stream map $H:X\times_{\STREAMS}\I\ra Y$ such that $H(-,0)=f'$ and $H(-,1)=f''$, where we regard the unit interval $\I$ as equipped with the circulation trivially preordering each open neighborhood. \end{enumerate} \end{thm} \begin{proof} The implication (\ref{item:d-homotopic})$\Rightarrow$(\ref{item:dihomotopic}) follows because directed homotopies of $\DIAGRAM$-stream maps $X\ra Y$ define $\DIAGRAM$-stream maps of the form $X\times\I\ra Y$.